Renew Your Credential or AIME Membership

 You can still bring your credential into good standing!
 Credential holders who are late completing their credential renewal can reinstate by submitting a $50 reinstatement fee and then submitting all required dues payments and CECs.
 If it has been more than one year, the credential holder should submit unpaid dues and continuing education for the years they did not submit as well as the $50 reinstatement fee.

 Need CECs?
 You have a lot of online and in-class options!

 Credential holders are charged for no more than three years of back dues and no more than two years of continuing education.
 Contact NAAEI for an invoice and update your contact information so you will receive all renewal email and mail reminders.

-Can I renew by mail or fax?
+Can I renew by mail?